*This post was originally published in 2011, and recently updated for 2013.

-Almost two years ago, Mike and I hired Laura Barr, a dear friend and educational consultant in Denver for a parent education consultation (check out her Ain't No Mom Jeans article on letting kids dress themselves).
+Almost two years ago, Mike and I hired Laura Barr, a dear friend and educational consultant in Denver for a parent education consultation (check out her guest post on letting kids dress themselves).
 Top on her list of must-have items were unit blocks.
 At the time, I didn't question the value of unit blocks, we just set out to find some.
-And we did.
-And they are pricey.
+Whoa - they are pricey.

 Although there are numerous types of blocks on the market, unit blocks offer the most learning value.
 What is it about unit blocks that make them such an important part of any early childhood classroom?
 To begin with, unit blocks are proportional in size to develop mathematical concepts.
 Unit blocks are made of hardwood with a natural finish and can therefore be expected to last many years.

 The non-skimping of larger pieces is key - so many block sets will include only one or two of the big, fun pieces, with the rest of the set being made up of smaller blocks.
-Snore.

 You want proportions, people?
 This is IT.

-These blocks, since (um..Grandma purchased them) has been played with nearly every day for the last two years.
+These blocks, since (um..Grandma purchased them) has been played with nearly every day for the last four years.
 They tower.
 They are roads.
 Train tracks.
 Hospital beds.

 ps.
 Like the tree blocks?
 You can totally make them.
 I, of course, did not.
 Monkeys on the Roof (Etsy) sells them.